futureversecom/trn-js-api/packages/api/README.md

 ### `function getPublicProvider(network: NetworkName, useWsProvider?: boolean)`

 Returns a `provider` instance of either `WsProvider` or `HttpProvider` that connects to TRN mainnet `"root"` or testnet `"porcini"`

+### `function getPublicProviderUrl(network: NetworkName, useWsProvider?: boolean)`

+Used by `getPublicProvider`, simply returns public URL for the provider